 I believe in transparency, and while at the time this post was written, I was not a Nima affiliate, I want you to know that after using Nima for about a month I decided to join their affiliate program.
-If you shop for a Nima Sensor and use my discount code, GIGI, you will receive $50 off and I will receive a small commission.
+If you shop for a Nima Sensor via my link I receive a small commission.
 That has no effect on the price you pay.
 Any time I write to you about Nima, I will repeat this, just so you know I do have an affiliation with the brand.
 That said, all opinions are my own and foods I test are chosen by me with no outside influence.
 I partnered with Nima because I like using the product and I believe it is a useful tool for celiac and other gluten-free individuals.
-If you purchase a Nima Sensor and use my code, thank you so much for supporting my work and helping offset the costs I incur while keeping the content I share here free to you.
+If you purchase a Nima Sensor via my link thank you for supporting my work and helping offset the costs I incur while keeping the content I share here free to you.

 A Nima Sensor and test capsules were provided to me at no charge and with no obligation to use or discuss the device here or elsewhere.

 When I first heard about a device to test for gluten in food, I was skeptical.
 Truthfully, I didn’t even look into it.
 From time to time, others who work in the gluten-free and celiac community forwarded articles to me about the device.
 Some of those articles were in support of the Nima Sensor and others shared strong skepticism about the device.

 My goal here, as always, is transparency.
 I do not know all there is to know about Nima and I am aware of the concerns voiced by the celiac and gluten-free community about the device’s validity.

 As a former research scientist, I am interested in facts, so let’s discuss it and open a positive line of conversation and exploration here.
 It is my hope this will help all of us better understand Nima, its limitations and its proper use.
 As I learn more, I will update you, too; please feel free to add your thoughts on, or questions about, this device in the comments below.